 Third, if transparency is rejected, other introspectible features of an experience can be allowed to count as part of its phenomenal character.
-Lycan (1998) argues that for some mental states, qualia in our sense do not exhaust their “overall feel.”
+Lycan (1998) argues that for some mental states, sensory qualities do not exhaust their “overall feel.”
 Consider pains.
-Armstrong (1968) and Pitcher (1970) argued convincingly that pains are representational and have intentional objects, real or inexistent as usual, which objects are unsalutary conditions of body parts; pain is a kind of proprioception.
+Armstrong (1968) and Pitcher (1970) argued convincingly that pains are representational and have intentional objects, real or unreal as usual, which objects are unsalutary conditions of body parts; pain is a kind of proprioception.
 But those intentional objects are not all I can introspect about a pain.
 I can also introspect its awfulness, its urgency.
-We should distinguish the pain’s quale, its specifically sensory core (say, the throbbing character of a headache) from the pain’s affective aspect that constitutes its awfulness.
+We should distinguish the pain’s sensory quality, its specifically sensory core (say, the throbbing character of a headache) from the pain’s affective aspect that constitutes its awfulness.
 Those are not normally felt as distinct, but two different neurological subsystems are responsible for the overall experience, and they can come apart.
-The quale is what remains under morphine; what morphine blocks is the affective aspect—the desire that the pain stop, the distraction, the urge to pain-behave.
+The quality is what remains under morphine; what morphine blocks is the affective aspect—the desire that the pain stop, the distraction, the urge to pain-behave.
 It is then open to the materialist to treat the affective components as functional rather than representational, and that is not ad hoc.

 Fourth, recall the distinction between senses (3) and (4) of the tricky term “phenomenal character.”
-As always, the representational theory of qualia addresses only sense (3).
-But sense (4), that of “what it is like” to entertain a given quale, can be generalized: It is not only qualia that have the higher-order what-it’s-like property; arguably propositional attitudes and other states that do not involve qualia in sense (3), such as occurrent thoughts, have it too (Siewert (1998)).
+As always, the representational theory addresses only sense (3).
+But sense (4), that of “what it is like” to entertain a given sensory quality, can be generalized: It is not only qualities that have the higher-order what-it’s-like property; arguably propositional attitudes and other states that do not involve qualities in sense (3), such as occurrent thoughts, have it too (Siewert (1998)).
 So the representationalist can accuse the present objection of confusing (4) with (3).
 It remains to be argued how plausible that accusation would be.

 Peacocke (1983) gave three examples of this kind, Block (1995, 1996) a few others; for discussion of those, see Lycan (1996).
 Tye (2003a) provides an extensive catalogue of further cases, and rebuts them on the representationalist’s behalf.
 In each case, the representationalist tries to show that there are after all intentional differences underlying the qualitative differences in question.